NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025/README.md

 What is a repository?
 GitHub docs define it as:
 > A repository contains all of your project's files and each file's revision history.
 You can discuss and manage your project's work within the repository.

 Well, the first step in this tutorial was to access the repository on GitHub.
 If you're reading this now, chances are you're here!
-If not, go to https://github.com/NEURoboticsClub/Intro-Course-GitHub-practice.
+If not, go to https://github.com/NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025.

+## Opening the Command Line
+### On a Windows
+Click: the Start button or press the Windows key on your keyboard.
+Type: cmd or Command Prompt into the search bar.
+Select: "Command Prompt" from the search results to open it.

+### On a Mac
+Open Spotlight: Press the Command (⌘) key + Spacebar.
+Type "Terminal": In the search bar that appears, type Terminal.
+Launch Terminal: Press Enter or double-click on the Terminal application from the search results.

+## Cloning a Remote Repository
+### What is a remote repository?
+A remote URL is Git's fancy way of saying "the place where your code is stored."
+That URL could be your repository on GitHub, or another user's fork, or even on a completely different server.

+You can only push to two types of URL addresses:

+An HTTPS URL like '''https://github.com/user/repo.git An SSH URL, like '''git@github.com:user/repo.git
+Git associates a remote URL with a name, and your default remote is usually called '''origin.